By the Numbers: Aim 6: Attract and retain diverse faculty, staff and students committed to our values of hard work and collaborative problem-solving

 [viii] Academic Services and Enrollment Management Undergrad Funnel Reports 2024

-[ix] Data has been requested from Human Resources but has not yet been received.
+[ix] Data has been requested from Human Resources but not yet received.